Papers, Dissertations, References

 A Brief History of UU Clergy Sexual Misconduct by Sky Williams

 Sky Williams is a member of Unitarian Universalist Justice Arizona where they serve as Queer Faith Worship Coordinator.
-Sky wrote this research paper for a UU History class taught by Rev. Meg Riley at Starr King School for Ministries in 2018.
+Sky wrote this research paper for a UU History class taught by Rev. Meg Richardson at Starr King School for Ministries in 2018.
 Clergy sexual misconduct continues to be a compelling issue requiring both fiscal and human resources to tackle its tenacious roots ensnarled in issues of authority, power and control.
 (31 pages)

 25 to 1: People of Color Experiences in Unitarian Universalism 1980-2005 by Joseph Santos-Lyons